Platorian/cisco/obsidian/TryHackMe/CTF/Creative/Write-Up.md

 **9a1ce90a7653d74ab98630b47b8b4a84**

 I managed to pull the private id_rsa key and added it to a text file on my machine.
+- Had to get the key through burp so it kept it's original form so you could copy paste.

 ![[Pasted image 20240714105131.png]]